g4brielvs/g4brielvs/README.md

 </h1>
 <br>

-Hello there!
 I’m Gabriel, a Data Scientist with a passion for uncovering the stories data holds.
 Currently, I’m part of the World Bank’s [Development Data Group](https://www.worldbank.org/en/about/unit/unit-dec/dev) 🌍, where I explore the potential of spatial and alternative data to create meaningful change in global development.

 My work is driven by a deep commitment to using data to tackle critical global challenges and advance the [Sustainable Development Goals](https://sdgs.un.org/goals).
 With a foundation in Applied Mathematics, Operations Research, and Geospatial Analysis, I focus on extracting insights from spatial data to inform policy decisions, support climate adaptation, and foster inclusive development.